Group | Malaria Interventions

 Latest PublicationsAll Publications

 Keitel K et al. Safety and efficacy of C-reactive protein-guided antibiotic use to treat acute respiratory infections in Tanzanian children: a planned subgroup analysis of a randomized, controlled non-inferiority trial evaluating a novel electronic clinical decision algo.
 Clin Infect Dis.
-2019.
+2019(in press).
 DOI: 10.1093/cid/ciz080

 Renggli S et al. Towards improved health service quality in Tanzania: appropriateness of an electronic tool to assess quality of primary healthcare.
 BMC Health Serv Res.
 2019;19:55.
 DOI: 10.1186/s12913-019-3908-5